numpy/numpy/doc/neps/nep-0037-array-module.rst

 .. code:: python

-    # array_module is only guranteed to contain "minimal" NumPy
+    # array_module is only guaranteed to contain "minimal" NumPy
     array_module = np.get_array_module(*arrays, request='minimal')

 To facilitate testing with NumPy and use with any valid duck array library,